Arnold Budimbu

-Arnold Budimbu (born 20 February 1995) is a German professional footballer who plays as a midfielder for Fortuna Köln.
+Arnold Budimbu (born 20 February 1995) is a German professional footballer who plays as a midfielder for Regionalliga West club 1.
+FC Bocholt.

 Career

 Budimbu made his professional debut for MSV Duisburg in the DFB-Pokal on 11 August 2019 in the home match against Greuther Fürth.
 After two years at Duisburg, he moved back to TSV Steinbach Haiger on 3 February 2021.

 Personal life

 Born in Germany, Budimbu is of Congolese descent.